What is "Negligence Per Se" in a Personal Injury Case?

 The Plaintiff Is Part of the Protected Class

 The class of people the laws are designed to protect is more often than not the public at large.
-If an ER doctor refuses to provide necessary emergency care, he or she may have violated a federal law known as the Emergency Medical Treatment and Active Labor Act.
+If an ER doctor refuses to provide necessary emergency care, they may have violated a federal law known as the Emergency Medical Treatment and Active Labor Act.
 The intent of the law is to prevent the injury or death of a member of the public who lacks health insurance or the ability to pay for emergency care.
 In this example, the ER doctor may be liable for negligence per se and could face a lawsuit for medical malpractice.

 Negligence per se may seem straightforward, but as with most legal concepts, there are exceptions to consider and pitfalls to watch out for.
 If you believe you were injured as a result of someone else's violation of the law, your best next step might be to contact an experienced personal injury attorney to discuss your case and your best strategy for getting a positive result.